Understanding NF2 >

 2. How much iron is needed, depends on many factors, and only a small amount in diet may correct the situation.
 However, iron is not a substance the body will pass if more than is needed is consumed.

-3. The amount of iron assumed to be necessary may not be enough and after attempts at adjustments may require more iron than food or supplements can deliver and a blood transfer may be necessary.
+3. The amount of iron assumed to be necessary may not be enough.
+After attempts at adjustments, patients may require more iron than food or supplements can deliver, and a blood transfer may be necessary.

 4. High Hemoglobin levels from over-consumption of Iron in food or supplements can cause kidney or other organs.
 A yearly or more frequent blood test may be required to monitor organs.